-manufacturing for two considered methods: FDM and DED in two different environments (PTC Creo and Vericut).
+This section presents a machine simulation of additive manufacturing for two considered methods: FDM and DED in two different environments (PTC Creo and Vericut).

-Machine Simulation of Additive Manufacturing in Creo
+- Machine Simulation of Additive Manufacturing in Creo

-was tested on the example of the champions league cup in pendant form and printed on Velleman Vertex K8400.
+An example of programming additive processes for FDM was tested on the example of the Champions League Cup in pendant form and printed on Velleman Vertex K8400.
 CAD/CAM system PTC Creo can simulate additive manufacturing in an indirect way.
-The configuration of the considered additive machine Velleman Vertex K8400 is shown in section 3.
-The configured machine can move along the tool path for each individual layer.
+The configuration of the considered additive machine Velleman Vertex K8400 is along the tool path for each individual layer.
 The simulation of the last layer was chosen for the illustration.

-To obtain the toolpath (nozzle path) in additive processes, it is necessary to convert the nozzle path into G code, using appropriate software, Slic3r in this case, Figure8.
+To obtain the toolpath (nozzle path) in additive processes, it is necessary to convert the nozzle path into G code, using appropriate software, Slic3r in this case, Figure 8.
 Obtained G-code can be converted into DXF file using CIMCO software.
 After that, the DXF is loaded into PTC Creo, where it is saved as a part, including nozzle path as a curve.
 This part is used in the CAM Manufacturing module (CAM-MFG), where the nozzle path serves to generate tool paths for simulation.
 During the simulation, the CAD model of the complete virtual machine can be loaded in PTC Creo environment, as shown in Figure 8, and Figure 9.